erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 #### Connecting to the Queue
 With RabbitMQ, the setup logic is pretty clear cut.
 You start by building a connection factory (this is where you configure the location of the RabbitMQ server).
 The factory is used to open a connection.
 The connection is used to create a channel.
 The channel is what you use to create or connect to or read from or write to the queue.

+I'm going to again use a function oriented approach to this design:  for example, a function to connect to the RabbitMQ host, which returns a function for setting up a queue.
+That function, in turn, will return two functions: one for reading from a queue and one for writing to a queue.